Skip to content

 $ jj split -r rsvoosqŋ --paths feature.go

-# 2. The agent gives the new commits proper descriptions.
+# 2. Describe the new commits

 $ jj describe rwvqtnlk -m "feat: Implement the new feature"